About She's A Beast

 My shirt says "Arts & Crafts"

-Sharp, incisive takes on modern discourse surrounding fitness. – The New York Times
+Sharp, incisive takes on modern discourse. – The New York Times

 These newsletters are undoing decades of programming that a lot of us have been through, and any time I open them, I feel a little bit happier. —NPR Pop Culture Happy Hour